 We Love What We Do, but We Love our Family & Friends, Too

 Writing is a pretty solitary activity.
-I’ve written about it before (find that here) because for most writers to have focus they have to have a relatively calm and specific setting to be productive enough to get things done.
+I wrote about it before (find that here).
+This is because for most writers to have focus, they have to have a relatively calm and specific setting to be productive enough to get things done.
 Much like people walking up to you in an office to start a friendly conversation, having family members chatting you up while you’re trying to work isn’t really conducive to productivity.

 Sometimes We Just Need a Break!

 This is a reminder mostly for those of us who are workaholics or struggle with constantly overworking yourselves.
 HUMANS NEED BREAKS.
 We can’t always be working, just like we can’t always be in vacation-mode.
 That’s the beauty of balance – it allows for both.

 We need to be intentional about taking time to breath and vacation (or staycation).
 It’s good for our writing, and it’s good for us as people.
 By the way, this is also me!
 I am a workhorse, and as my husband politely doesn’t point out, I always seem to be working.
 We achievers struggle with this, especially when our work is also a hobby in other aspects.
 It’s a hard line that we have to draw.

 Why is Writing Hard to Balance with Work & Personal Life?

 While it’s great to fantasize about having a balanced life, this isn’t always a walk in the park to achieve, right?
 How many times have you told yourself you’re leaving work early to spend a long weekend with your family and looked at the clock to realize it’s already 5:30 pm.